ibm-cloud-docs/databases-for-mongodb/howto-provisioning.md

    ```
    {: codeblock}

-2. (Optional) Delete a service instance by running a command like this one:
+- To delete a service instance by running a command like this one (optional):

    ```sh
    ibmcloud resource service-instance-delete <INSTANCE_NAME>